Rashidun Caliphate: Conquest of Byzantine Syria

-Abu Ubaida ordered the Muslim commanders to withdraw from all the conquered areas, return the tributes they had previously gathered, and move towards Yarmuk.
-Heraclius's army also moved towards Yarmuk, but the Muslim armies reached it in early July 636, a week or two before the Byzantines.
+Abu Ubayda ordered the Muslim commanders to withdraw from all the conquered areas, return the tributes they had previously gathered, and move towards Yarmouk.
+Heraclius's army also moved towards Yarmouk, but the Muslim armies reached it in early July 636, a week or two before the Byzantines.
 Khalid's mobile guard defeated the Christian Arab auxiliaries of the Roman army in a skirmish.

-In the third week of August, the Battle of Yarmouk was fought, resulting in the whole of Syria falling into Muslim hands.
-The battle lasted 6 days during which Abu Ubaida transferred the command of the entire army to Khalid.
+In the third week of August, the Battle of the Yarmuk was fought, resulting in the whole of Syria falling into Muslim hands.
+The battle lasted 6 days during which Abu Ubayda transferred the command of the entire army to Khalid.
 Outnumbered five-to-one, the Muslims nevertheless defeated the Byzantine army in October 636.
-Abu Ubaida held a meeting with his high command officers, including Khalid, to decide on future conquests, settling on Jerusalem.
+Abu Ubayda held a meeting with his high command officers, including Khalid, to decide on future conquests, settling on Jerusalem.
 The siege of Jerusalem led to great hunger but it negotiated a treaty of surrender with Umar with very generous terms.
 Christians were promised protection, freedom of worship, that churches would not be turned into mosques, and a tax less heavy than what they had paid Byzantium.
-Jerusalem surrendered in April 637 and Caliph Umar's appearance wearing a course robe made a strong impression on Jerusalemites accustom to Byzantine splendor.
+Jerusalem surrendered in April 637 and Caliph Umar's appearance wearing a coarse robe made a strong impression on Jerusalemites accustomed to Byzantine splendor.
 He allowed the Church of the Holy Sepulchre to remain and prayed on a prayer rug outside of the church.

-Abu Ubaida sent Amr bin al-As, Yazid bin Abu Sufyan, and Sharjeel bin Hassana back to their areas to reconquer them; most submitted without a fight.
-Abu Ubaida himself, along with Khalid, moved to northern Syria to reconquer it with a 17,000-man army.
-Khalid, along with his cavalry, was sent to Hazir and Abu Ubaidah moved to the city of Qasreen.
+Abu Ubayda sent Amr ibn al-As, Yazid ibn Abi Sufyan, and Shurahbil ibn Hasana back to their areas to reconquer them; most submitted without a fight.
+Abu Ubayda himself, along with Khalid, moved to northern Syria to reconquer it with a 17,000-man army.
+Khalid, along with his cavalry, was sent to Hazir and Abu Ubayda moved to the city of Qinnasrin.

-Khalid defeated a strong Byzantine army at the Battle of Hazir and reached Qasreen before Abu Ubaidah.
-The city surrendered to Khalid, and soon after, Abu Ubaidah arrived in June 637.
-Abu Ubaidah then moved against Aleppo, with Khalid, as usual, commanding the cavalry.
+Khalid defeated a strong Byzantine army at the Battle of Hazir and reached Qinnasrin before Abu Ubayda.
+The city surrendered to Khalid, and soon after, Abu Ubayda arrived in June 637.
+Abu Ubayda then moved against Aleppo, with Khalid commanding the cavalry as usual.
 After the Battle of Aleppo the city finally agreed to surrender in October 637.